ipld/go-ipld-prime/HACKME_builderBehaviors.md

 - Errors should be returned as soon as possible.
 	- That means an error like "repeated key in map" should be returned by the key assembler!
 		- Either 'NodeAssembler.AssignString' should return this (for simple keys on untyped maps, or on structs, etc)...
-		- ... or 'MapNodeAssembler.Finish' (in the case of complex keys in a typed map).
+		- ... or 'MapAssembler.Finish' (in the case of complex keys in a typed map).

 - Logical integrity checks must be done locally -- recursive types rely on their contained types to report errors, and the recursive type wraps the assemblers of their contained type in order to check and correctly invalidate/rollback the recursive construction.